Hand Applique

 • The following stitching instruction are for Needle-Turn appliqué.
 I like to appliqué with either 100% cotton 60 wt. thread that matches your appliqué piece or #100 silk thread of which you only need a few neutral colors because it hides itself so well in cotton fabrics.

-• Thread you needle (Milliners #10 is my favorite) and knot the end.
+• Thread your needle (Milliners #10 is my favorite) and knot the end.
 Bring the needle up between the edge of the appliqué piece and the background on the marked line.
 Start sewing on a smooth edge of the appliqué shape and not in a clipped inside curve.

 WEB-Hand-Applique2